BeardedSeal77/data-analysis-dashboard/02_Project/Milestone_5/Task_2_Monitoring_Plan.md

-# Task 2 — Monitoring Plan for HDPSA Random Forest (CRISP-DM Deployment)
+# Task 2 - Monitoring Plan for HDPSA Random Forest (CRISP-DM Deployment)

 ## 1. Objective
 The objective of this Monitoring Plan is to ensure the post-deployment performance, reliability, and ethical compliance of the HDPSA (Health and Demographic Patterns in South Africa) Random Forest regression model once integrated into the production environment comprising a Flask API, a Next.js dashboard, an n8n automation workflow, and MongoDB for operational logging.
 The plan operationalises the CRISP-DM Deployment phase by defining what is measured, how it is measured, how results are visualised, and how alerts and corrective actions are triggered, documented, and reviewed.

 This document applies to the currently deployed model and all subsequent versions of the HDPSA Random Forest model.
 It complements the Maintenance Plan (Task 3), which specifies retraining, versioning, and retirement policies that are triggered by the monitoring outcomes defined here.

+**Key outputs / artifacts:**
+- Monitoring objective statement tied to CRISP-DM Deployment.
+- Scope of integrated components (Flask, Next.js, n8n, MongoDB).
+- Cross-reference to Maintenance Plan Section 3 (Retraining) and Section 6 (Governance).

 ## 2. Monitoring Scope & Framework
-Monitoring focuses on three dimensions aligned to CRISP-DM’s Deployment activities:
+Monitoring focuses on three dimensions aligned to CRISP-DM's Deployment activities:
 - Continuous performance monitoring: tracking model error and stability in production relative to the Milestone 4 baseline.
 - Data quality and drift monitoring: detecting changes in input feature distributions, population stability, and output behaviour that could degrade reliability or indicate context shift.
 - System and ethics monitoring: confirming availability, latency, logging completeness, fairness, and legal compliance (POPIA), with transparent reporting to stakeholders via the Next.js dashboard.

+Operational data-quality rules (see Section 10) run in the same n8n workflow; their breaches are classified as engineering alerts distinct from model-performance alerts and contribute to a dashboard `DQ Score` (0-1, green >= 0.85) shown alongside model KPIs.

 System components in scope:
 - Flask API (`/api/predict`, `/api/metrics`): request validation, prediction, and metrics endpoints; logs inputs/outputs to MongoDB.